Events, community gatherings in the Kansas City metro area

 2019 Block Party: Check out the new Atrium project, experience Lowriders of Kansas City, visit the KCAI ceramics department for live demonstrations, food trucks and more, 6 to 10 p.m., Kemper Museum, 4420 Warwick Blvd., Kansas City, www.kemperart.org/members.

-Wine for Wildlife: Guests will stroll through the Zoo, sip and savor more than 20 different varieties of wine, a variety of music, featured custom wine bottles supportiing conservation projects will be available for purchase, 6 to 9 p.m., Kansas City Zoo, 6800 Soo Dr., Kansas City, www.kansascityzoo.org.
+Wine for Wildlife: Guests can stroll through the Kansas City Zoo, sip and savor more than 20 different varieties of wine, enjoy a variety of music.
+Featured custom wine bottles supporting conservation projects will be available for purchase, 6 to 9 p.m., Kansas City Zoo, 6800 Zoo Drive, Kansas City, www.kansascityzoo.org.

 Aug.
 25